Types of Grants

 Feasibility Study: Feasibility Studies typically range in expense between $1,000 - $20,000 and are completed to vet stakeholder buy-in, project viability, location, design, and long-term sustainability.
 CSF recommends that projects requesting over $30,000 complete a feasibility study or submit a previously completed feasibility study.

-Large Project: Projects larger than $1,000 typically require a high degree of stakeholder engagement, collaboration, development, and have substantial impact on UW’s campus.
+Projects: Projects larger than $5,000 typically require a high degree of stakeholder engagement, collaboration, development, and have substantial impact on UW’s campus.
 These projects require both a Letter of Intent and a subsequent Full Proposal to be reviewed by the CSF Committee.

 The Funding Cycle Deadlines